 PR6

-PR6 is the postcode prefix for the Chorely area and includes the villages of Abbey Village, Adlington, Anderton, Anglezarke, Astley Village, Brindle, Brinscall, Clayton-le-Woods, Cuerden, Heapey, Heath Charnock, Wheelton, White Coppice, Whittle-le-Woods, Withnell, and of course Chorley.
-The area contains approximately 14,786 households with a population of about 34,641 (2011 census)
+PR6 is the postcode prefix for the Chorley area and includes the villages of Abbey Village, Adlington, Anderton, Anglezarke, Astley Village, Brindle, Brinscall, Clayton-le-Woods, Cuerden, Heapey, Heath Charnock, Wheelton, White Coppice, Whittle-le-Woods, Withnell and of course Chorley.

 Residential areas of PR6